-- A. Insulation with ASJ, Glass-Cloth, or Other Paintable Jacket Material: Paint jacket with paint system identified below and as specified in Division 09 painting Sections. - Flat Acrylic Finish: Two finish coats over a primer that is compatible with jacket material and finish coat paint.
+A. Insulation with ASJ, Glass-Cloth, or Other Paintable Jacket Material: Paint jacket with paint system identified below and as specified in Division 09 painting Sections.

+- Flat Acrylic Finish: Two finish coats over a primer that is compatible with jacket material and finish coat paint.
 Add fungicidal agent to render fabric mildew proof. a.
-Finish Coat Material: Interior, flat, latex-emulsion size. - B. Flexible Elastomeric Thermal Insulation: After adhesive has fully cured, apply two coats of insulation manufacturer's recommended protective coating.

-- C. Color: Final color as selected by Architect.
+Finish Coat Material: Interior. flat. latex-emulsion size. - B. Flexible Elastomeric Thermal Insulation: After adhesive has fully cured, apply two coats of - C. Color: Final color as selected by Architect.
 Vary first and second coats to allow visual inspection of the completed Work. - D. Do not field paint aluminum or stainless-steel jackets.